 Some CMS options are open source, and therefore free.
 (However, these are usually less user-friendly for authors.
 Open source content management systems will likely require more HTML skills to format content and help from developers to deploy/update content.)

-For lower-end options, prices can start as low as $5-$10 per month per user (MS SharePoint and Joomla, for example).
+For lower-end options, prices can start as low as $5-$10 per month per user (MS SharePoint, for example).
 Other options include Wix ($5/mo.) and SquareSpace ($12./mo.)
 Premium packages for enterprise level CMS is typically available by request.

 Content Management Products